I2PC/xmipp/README.md

 ## That's all

-If you miss some feature or find a bug, please [create an issue](https://github.com/I2PC/xmipp/issues/new) and we will have a look at it, you can also contact us by xmipp@cnb.csic.es.
-For more details, troubleshootings and information visit the [wiki page.](https://github.com/I2PC/xmipp/wiki)
+If you miss some feature or find a bug, please [create an issue](https://github.com/I2PC/xmipp/issues/new) and we will have a look at it, you can also contact us by xmipp@cnb.csic.es or Discord (Scipion chanel).
+For more details, troubleshootings and information visit the [documentation web.]([https://github.com/I2PC/xmipp/wiki](https://i2pc.github.io/docs/index.html))

 If you like this project, Watch or Star it!
 We are also looking for new collaborators, so contact us if you’re interested